hyunkyu-Park/66DaysOfData.R2/README.md

 Logistic_Y = [[0], [1], [0], [0], [1], [1], [1]] # One Hot
 Linear_Y = [828.7124, 821.09812, 830.10239, 819.4781.
 822.6129] # Numeric

+__Day 25__

+ㆍ Deep learning for all lecture 9.
+ㆍ When using linear regression we did specific fuction.
+But start with binary classification, Y is only 0 or 1 So we need new function.